-Josh has been able to utilize the knowledge he has gained as a deputy sheriff into his long-term role as the chairman of the Security Committee, a job he has held since 1998, until recently being elected as second vice president.
+Josh has been able to utilize the knowledge he has gained as a deputy sheriff into his long-term role as the chairman of the Security Committee, a job he has held since 1998, until recently being elected as first vice president.
 Josh has also served on the Cattle Drive, Parade, and Executive Committees.
 Additionally, he has served as a director of the association for almost 20 years.
 In his years as a member, Josh has received multiple awards of merit, including three knives, a money clip, and the merit buckle that he obtained in 2001.
 In 2018, Bill Summy presented him with the coveted Silver Spurs, as well as the Chairman of the Year honors.

 Josh always puts family first.
 He and his wife, Jennifer, have been married 24 years and have two children, Jake who is 20, and Julia who is 18, who have both been a part of the Reno Rodeo environment since they were very young.

-Dr. Greg “Lightning” Williams - Treasurer
+Dr. Greg “Lightning” Williams - Second Vice President

 Over the years, Williams has provided the Reno Rodeo with several great proposals.
 The rodeo state license plate, which equally supports the Reno Rodeo Foundation and Nevada High School Rodeo, was Greg’s idea and has become an enormous success.
 As chairman of the Specialty Sales Committee in 2009, he believed the association “could benefit by having an additional, simpler, understated logo.”
 He proposed three different options and the Executive Committee landed on the “Reverse R” logo that is used today.
 For his efforts, Greg has won several notable awards including the Award of Merit Buckle in 1991, the Silver Spurs in 1997, and an Exceptional Service Buckle in 2009.
 Simply put, Williams is never satisfied with the status quo and is always looking for ways to make the Reno Rodeo better.